NicoGonzalez6/cuyo-proyects-shared-assets/README.md

 # Inside your proyect run
 $ npm i @cuyo-proyects/shared-assets

-# You need to import the cc fonts into your index.css
+# You need to import the icon fonts into your index.css
 $ import "@cuyo-proyects/shared-assets/dist/icons/font/shared-assets.css";

 # You are good to go!